What is the issue?

 Several research papers suggest that the majority of intersex people in countries like Australia are women (for example, Jones, 2016; Johnson and others, 2018).
 This may reflect technical rationales that underpin forced and coercive medical interventions, such as ideas about the relative ease of constructing different kinds of genitals (Carpenter, 2018a; Carpenter, 2018b).
 Many intersex people are men.
 Some intersex people understand themselves as female and male, or neither.

 Some intersex people and some non-intersex (“endosex”) people use nonbinary terms to describe their identities and sex classifications.
 Often, however, we encounter assumptions that to be intersex is to be nonbinary, or to be nonbinary is to be intersex.
 These assumptions are harmful.
-They fail to recognise the existence of intersex women and men.
+They fail to recognise the diversity of the intersex population, and in this case even the existence of intersex girls and boys, and intersex women and men.
 These misconceptions can be experienced as stigmatising, and suppress disclosure and stories that need to be told.
 They harm community organising.
-They do not reflect the diversity of the intersex population, nor of the nonbinary population.
 They harmfully reduce intersex human rights issues to a matter of legal gender recognition.
+They do not reflect intersex diversity, and nor do they reflect the diversity of the nonbinary population.

 These factors mean that any supposition that intersex people can be recognised by a single “intersex” sex or gender classification lacks justification.
 It is never appropriate to consign intersex people to a third category.
 New classifications should not be named intersex or associated with intersex people.